T

 landmark

 Ireland's oldest university, founded in 1592.
-Explore its historic campus and marvel at the stunning Long Room library, home to the Book of Kells.
+Explore the historic campus, including the stunning Long Room library, home to the ancient Book of Kells.

-• Book tickets for the Book of Kells and Long Room in advance online.
+• Book tickets for the Book of Kells and the Long Room online in advance to avoid queues.

 2. Midday